The Equator Principles provide a due diligence framework for banks to manage the social and environmental risk of financing large projects.

 The Reputational & Sustainability Risk team is also responsible for the development and management of the Equator Principles policy, which outlines our internal processes for applying the Equator Principles.
 The Equator Principles policy is approved by the Risk Management Meeting, a sub-committee of the Group Executive Committee.

 2020 Equator Principles reporting

 As part of our commitment, we are required to report the number of transactions we have reviewed using the Principles, with breakdowns by sector and by region.
 This is shown in the PDF below.
 HSBC has reported on project-related corporate loans – now a requirement of the Principles – for a number of years and continues to do so.
 We also provide data on the number of loans that were independently reviewed, showing we go above the minimum requirement to review Category A and select Category B projects only.

-In 2019, total deal volumes under the Principles were up slightly relative to last year.
-In 2019, all of our financings in the power sector under the Principles were for renewable energy projects – including financings for solar projects as well as onshore and offshore wind.
-Ninety-five per cent of our loans under EP were independently reviewed and all project finance names were disclosed to the EP Association.
+In 2020, total deal volumes under the Principles were up slightly relative to last year.
+As in the previous year, in 2020 all of our financings in the power sector under the Principles were for renewable energy projects – including financings for solar projects as well as onshore and offshore wind.
+Eighty-five per cent of our project finance names were disclosed to the EP Association.